cloudmesh/classes/docs/source/assignments.rst

        project

 Proposal:
-       Include a section called proposl in which you in detail describe wht you will do.
+       Include a section called proposal in which you in detail describe what you will do.

 Artifacts: